ViewComponent/view_component/adr/0003-polymorphic-slot-definitions.md

 ### Positional Type Argument vs Method Names

 There has been some discussion around whether or not polymorphic slots should accept a positional `type` argument or instead define methods that correspond to each slot type as described in this ADR.
-We have decided to implement the method approach for several reasons:
+We've decided to implement the method approach for several reasons:

 1. Positional arguments aren't used anywhere else in the framework.
 1. There is a preference amongst team members that the slot setter accept the exact same arguments as the slot itself, since doing so reduces the conceptual overhead of the slots API.